 In 2006, Greg was selected by the Ministry of Personnel of the Peoples Republic of China along with the State Administration of Foreign Experts Affairs to represent Washington County and the environmental community as an international expert for exchange of technologies and ideas with the public and private sectors in Shandong Province, Peoples Republic of China, and has twice traveled to serve in that capacity.
-Most recently he has led a team to South Korea where they were successful is developing relationships with Govermnent and business to promote economic development in Washington County, increasing jobs and expanding the tax base.
+He has also facilitated a major redevelopment effort involving foreign investment for a US Army base closed under the BRAC, and has traveled to South Korea and Hong Kong to secure the partnerships necessary for this to occur.

 A native of Washington County, Greg currently resides with his family in the Smithsburg area.